-SEA Objective effects, signif t of effect (considericance of the effect in term ct and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 + + Overall this Policy is not over and above the Core Strategy.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) ct and Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) 0 + + Overall this Policy is not over and above the Core Strategy.
 N/A To maintain and enhance the quality of landscapes and townscapes 0 + + Overall this Policy is not over and above the Core Strategy.
 N/A

-To improve quality of surroundings + + + Overall this Policy is not over and above the Core Strategy.
-N/A To conserve and where appropriate enhance the historic environment and cultural heritage + + + Overall this Policy is not over and above the Core Strategy.
+To improve quality of Overall this Policy is not over and N/A surroundings + + + above the Core Strategy.
+TWA To conserve and where appropriate enhance the historic environment and cultural heritage + + + Overall this Policy is not over and above the Core Strategy.
 N/A To improve air quality 0 0 0 Overall this Policy is not over and above the Core Strategy.
 N/A To reduce the effect of traffic on the environment 0 0 0 Overall this Policy is not over and above the Core Strategy.
 N/A To reduce contributions to climate change 0 0 0 Overall this Policy is not over and above the Core Strategy.
 N/A To reduce vulnerability to climate change 0 0 0 Overall this Policy is not over and above the Core Strategy.
-N/A To improve water quality X X X - - To provide for sustainable sources of water supply X X X - - To avoid, reduce and manage flood risk X X X - - To conserve soil resources and quality + + + Overall this Policy is not over and above the Core Strategy.
+N/A To improve water quality X X x - - To provide for sustainable sources of water supply X X x - - To avoid, reduce and manage flood risk X X x - - To conserve soil resources and quality + + + Overall this Policy is not over and above the Core Strategy.
 N/A To minimise the production of waste + + 0 Overall this Policy is not over and above the Core Strategy.
 N/A